 All BJJ fighters who fail to master these principles.
 So, he will always attempt to use strength to attack and defend while they are in a rough jiu jitsu position.

 Unaware that there are more opportunities to conserve and manage their energy.
 And they get fatigued unnecessarily that is very bad in jiu jitsu.
 Because, the risk to run out of energy equal losing the BJJ match.

-In conclusion, when you use ‘Be Flow like Water’ principle in Brazilian Jiu Jitsu or in life, you will be more comfortable taking hard choices without losing control or energy.
+In short, when you use ‘Be Flow like Water’ principle in Brazilian Jiu Jitsu or in life, you will be more comfortable taking hard choices without losing control or energy.

 source: Redbeard Combatives

 Brazilian Jiu Jitsu Principles: Avoid Overreaching

 Many practitioners tend to overreach in Brazilian jiu jitsu, because they frequently feel compelled to grab onto something that is almost out of their reach.
 Nerverthless, this maybe happens when they being smashed by a BJJ partner.

 Thus, they attempt to survive by reaching out to the leg they expect their jiu-jitsu opponent will use against them.
 Or maybe when trying to pass the guard.
 As a result, they try to grab their BJJ opponent’s far arm, thinking it will disrupt his leverage.
 So the question is :

 why overreaching is bad in Brazilian jiu jitsu?

 When we overreach from the top in a jiu jitsu game, our balance is compromised, giving our jiu jitsu opponent a good chance to isolate our arms from our core.
 Thus, both situations can quickly put you in bad BJJ positions in a BJJ fight.

 source: BJJ Hacks TV

 In short, overreaching is a simple BJJ principles, its can opens your body for variety of jiu jitsu attacks.
 But, more likely it will be more helpful in some jiu jitsu positions.
 If you manage effectively your moves and read correctly BJJ opponent game.